Dayton Burglary Lawyer

 What Is Burglary?

-Burglary involves unlawfully entering a building or structure with the intent to commit a crime, typically theft, but it can also include other offenses such as vandalism or assault.
-In Texas, burglary is classified based on the specifics of the crime, such as the type of building involved or the crime intended to be committed.
+Burglary involves unlawfully entering a building or structure with the intent to commit a crime, typically theft, but sometimes vandalism or assault.
+In Texas, burglary is classified according to the details of the crime, such as the type of building involved or the intended offense.

 - Residential Burglary: When a person unlawfully enters a home with the intent to commit a crime.